 How Long Should you spend in Katowice?

-Spend at least a day on things to do in Katowice main city, and add on another day for exploring Nikiszoweic Historical Miners Estate and the urban park.
+Spend at least a day on things to do in Katowice, and add on another day for exploring Nikiszoweic Historical Miners Estate and the urban park.
 If you intend to visit Auchwitz-Birkenau, add on another day for that.
-At a push, you can do the main Katowice tourism sites plus Nikiszoweic all in one day if you are happy to get up early, walk a lot and get Ubers.
+At a push, you can do the main tourism sites plus Nikiszoweic all in one day if you are happy to get up early, walk a lot and get Ubers.
 Spend at least a full weekend in katowice.
 Stay there for a week if Katowice is your base to further explore the region.

 If you are interested in cycling, you might want to check out this article on Cycling Poland.